 She holds a BA (Honors) in Government and Literature from the University of Nairobi in Kenya, a Post-Graduate Diploma in American Studies from Smith College in Northampton, Massachusetts and a Master’s degree in Development Management and Planning from L’Institut Africain de Développement Economique et de Planification (IDEP) in Dakar.

-She previously worked for the United States Department of Agriculture (USDA) National Organic Program, Oxfam America Central America and Mexico programs and Tufts University’s Procurement and Budget programs.
-She has volunteered for many organizations, the most memorable being the International Institute of Boston where she tutored immigrants and refugees applying for US citizenship for 8 years.
+Betsy previously worked Oxfam America Central America and Mexico programs and Tufts University’s Procurement and Budget programs.
+She has volunteered for many organizations, the most memorable being the International Institute of Boston, where she tutored immigrants and refugees for 8 years.

-Betsy holds a Master’s degree in Sustainable Agriculture Policy from Tufts Friedman School of Nutrition Science and Policy and a Bachelor’s degree in International Studies from Boston University.
+Betsy holds a Master’s degree in Sustainable Agriculture Policy from the Tufts University Friedman School of Nutrition Science and Policy and a Bachelor’s degree in International Studies from Boston University.
 She resides in Washington, DC.

 Paulo is a global business leader, active environmentalist and a key political actor in Guinea Bissau where he vied for presidency in 2014 and rallied over 10% of the votes cast.
 He is also the CEO of Paulo Gomes and Partners, a strategic advisory and investment firm that focuses on high level clients with advice and tailored made solutions.